-17º e último Seminário Europeu sobre Metodologia Histórica
+17º e último Seminário Europeu de Metodologia Histórica

 O Seminário Europeu de Metodologia Histórica de 2012, o décimo sétimo e último, foi realizado em Amsterdã, Holanda, como parte do Congresso da EABS/SBL (22-26 de julho de 2012).
 Os membros do Seminário fizeram apresentações sobre suas perspectivas para a escrita de uma História de Israel – ou do Levante Sul – e refletiram sobre o que aprenderam desde o Primeiro Seminário, realizado em 1996.